christopher-besch/homepage/src/articles/16_open_source/open_source.md

 Instead, they could download the source code for free and compile an executable themselves.
 But most users want the ease of simply hitting a download button and thus pay for that.
 DAVx⁵ provides you with an up-to-date version of the executable.
-The definition of Open-Source might force them to publish the source code but they are very well allowed to keep the executable private.<br />
+The definition of Open-Source might force them to publish the source code but they are very well allowed to keep the executable secret.<br />
-Or, maybe you're Open-Source software goes nicely with some **hardware** you produce.
+Or, maybe your Open-Source software goes nicely with some **hardware** you produce.
 Then you can sell that.<br />
 Or, instead, you take your product and make most of it Open-Source and some secret sauce **Closed-Source**.
 Then you can sell that and still get most of the benefits of Open-Source (though some people frown upon that approach).<br />
 Alternatively you can use the Open-Source software to establish a standard and then write some Closed-Source software for that standard.
 You're the one who understand the standard the best, after all.<br />
-Or, if you want to remain fully Open-Source, you can always **implement people feature requests** for some coin.
+Or, if you want to remain fully Open-Source, you can always **implement other people's feature requests** for some coin.

 Those options are all possible and done by players in the industry.
 You're free to mix and match them however you like and, of course, always just ask for **donations**.